burnfire123/altametrics-code-test/backend/README.md

   - Responses:
     - 403, if provided token isn't valid
     - 409, if provided `id` isn't a number
-    - 200, and as response body, an array of all invoices
+    - 200, and as response body, the invoice with that id, along with information about its user